 Many people were surprised when John embryoed Ducks Dux to Hazelwood Conman.
 John tries to balance up a horse’s best attributes between stallion and mare, very seldom does this balance actually happen.
 He believes he has achieved this with Breks Duck Yeah.
 He is an attractive headed horse with a comfortable long stride and long rein, good sloping shoulder, good legs and feet, powerful hind quarter, speed, cow sense and outstanding temperament.

-John is so confident in Breks Duck Yeah that he bred all his mares to him last year and he also bred Ducks Dux back to Hazlewood Conman hoping for a filly.
+John was so confident in Breks Duck Yeah that he bred all his mares to him in his first year standing and he also bred Ducks Dux back to Hazelwood Conman hoping for a filly.